Code-Moss/I-Heart-New-Vegas-Mossy-Cut/MAIN.md

 Adds 20 Weapons made from Millenia legendary weapons as well as combined fixes from the community!

 [**Scottmack's Weapons Redone**](https://www.nexusmods.com/newvegas/mods/72529)
-Qolore7's 10 favorite weapons made by Scottmack, all painstakingly rebalanced and adjusted from the ground in a vanilla-friendly way.
+Qolore7's 10 favorite weapons made by Scottmack, all painstakingly rebalanced and adjusted from the ground up in a vanilla-friendly way.

 [**Uncut Wasteland**](https://www.nexusmods.com/newvegas/mods/56625)
 Restores a huge amount of cut content from the game, from scenery and little random things, to NPCs and creatures.